konveyor/kai/CONTRIBUTING.md

 Additionally, please make sure your PR title is in the _past tense_.
 This is because we generate our release notes from PR titles.

-For more info you can consult the pr check we run at [konveyor/release-tools](https://github.com/konveyor/release-tools/blob/main/pkg/pr/prefix.go)
+For more info, you can consult the pr check we run at [konveyor/release-tools](https://github.com/konveyor/release-tools/blob/main/pkg/pr/prefix.go)

 ## Development Environment Setup